iterative/dvc.org/content/docs/studio/user-guide/model-registry/assign-stage.md

    [`gto assign cv:pool-segmentation --version v0.0.1 --stage dev`][assign]
    (here, `cv` is the parent directory).
 To get a better idea about this case, check out this [example monorepo][monorepo].
-2. To assign stages using Iterative Studio, watch this tutorial video or read on below.
+2. To assign stages using DVC Studio, watch this tutorial video or read on below.

 https://www.youtube.com/watch?v=Vrp1O5lkWBo